taimoon/Note/About Course.md

 3. Technoprenuership
 4. Kokurikulum

-These courses are compulsory taken by all Malaysia Government University in accordance to policies.
-They are badly delivered in my uni.
+These courses are compulsory taken by all Malaysia Government University in accordance to policies from time to time.
+They are badly delivered in my university.
 No one like these.
 I learn nothing from these.

 ## Other Domains
 1. Principles of Operation Management